b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 You don't need to obscure things with snake_case_message_codes to be caught and converted into human-readable messages higher up.
 The Exceptions can just be human-readable messages you want the client to read directly, coming directly from the domain layer that knows what it's talking about.

-A good starting point for API's is to tell 🤵🏼‍️Alfred that any DomainException is a 400 `bad_request` with getMessage() handed directly to the client.
+A good starting point for API's is to tell 🤵️Alfred that any DomainException is a 400 `bad_request` with getMessage() handed directly to the client.
 ```php
 catch (\project\Domain\DomainException $e) {
     return ApiResponseBuilder(400, 'bad_request', $e->getMessage());